 - To develop cooperative relations and to serve as programming resource for the Philippine/ Filipino American and other communities in Hampton Roads;

-- To promote courses in Philippine/ Filipino American Studies and to plan Summer Study Abroad (Philippines);
+- To promote courses in Filipino American Studies and to plan Student Exchange visits and Summer Study Abroad (Philippines);

-- To conduct research on relevant issues on the Philippine / Filipino Americans;
+- To conduct research on relevant issues on the Philippines and Filipino Americans;

 - To raise funds to support the Summer Study Abroad (Philippines), research activities, and other programs;

-- To foster close linkages with the ODU Philippine/ Filipino American alumni by tapping their expertise as mentors for the students.
+- To foster close linkages with the ODU Filipino American alumni.

 Academic course offerings in Filipino-American Studies